 Common Mistakes in Using interested in or on

-When people use the phrases “interested in” and “interested on”, they sometimes make mistakes that lead to confusion.
-One common error is mixing these phrases, which can disrupt clear communication.
-For instance, saying “interested on” when you mean “interested in” can confuse the listener.
+When people use the phrases “interested in” and “interested on,” they often stumble into errors that can muddy the waters of communication.
+One of the most frequent slip-ups is mixing these phrases, which can leave the listener scratching their head in confusion.
+For example, saying “interested on” when you actually mean “interested in” can create unnecessary ambiguity and disrupt the flow of understanding.

 You might enjoy reading:Top 22 alternatives to Say Does That Work for You